-The pill is one of most effective non permanent method of birth control.
-Pills are nearly 100% (99.6%) effective in preventing pregnancy if they are taken correctly.
+The pill is one of most effective non-permanent methods of birth control.
+Pills are nearly 100% (99.6%) effective in preventing pregnancy, if they are taken correctly.
 However they do not prevent sexually transmitted diseases.

 - Periods will be regular, lighter and shorter with less cramping

 - The pill helps prevent cancer of the ovaries and uterus

 - Less chance of cysts on the ovaries and benign breast disease

 - Start your first pack of pills on the first Sunday after your period begins.
 If your period begins on Sunday start your pills that day.

 - Use a back-up method (foam, condoms, sponge) along with the pills for the first month.

 - Take a pill every day until you finish a pack then start a new pack.
 Do not skip any days between packs.